SadulaHarshitha/firstpgrm1/README.md

-here is the code to check prime number using c#.
+here is the code to check prime number using c# and Python.